Features

 Casting

-Values of built-in types can be cast into other built-in types easily using the as keyword.
+Values of built-in types can be casted into other built-in types easily using the keyword as.
+In case of an overflow, no error will be returned, but the value will be truncated.

 Rules